91ajames/Topaz-Offline-Download-Server/README.md

 # Topaz Offline Downloader Server
-Topaz Offline Mirror Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.
+Topaz Offline Downloader Server is where you can install Topaz Giga Pixel and Topaz Photo without having any internet.

 Including software that is no longer supported.